 To have these in our pantry would send mixed messages about our desire to be a healthy family.
 These foods are not forbidden for my kids.
 In fact, no food is off limits for my kids!
 But they’re not part of our regular grocery purchases.

-2. I Stock Healthy Food in My Fridge and Pantry
+2. I Commit to Stocking My Fridge and Pantry with Healthy Foods

 It’s not enough to avoid buying junk food.
 We also need our kids to have access to a variety of healthy foods!
 Fill your fridge and counter with fruits and vegetables.
 Stock your pantry with dried fruits, nuts, seeds, or homemade granola.
 Kids learn that they can eat what’s available.
 And they’ll develop a taste for nutritious food.